afritz1/OpenTESArena/README.md

 ## Project Details

-This open-source project aims to be a modern reimplementation of "The Elder Scrolls: Arena" by Bethesda Softworks.
-It is being written in C++11 and uses SDL2 for cross-platform video, OpenAL Soft and WildMIDI for sound, and OpenCL for 3D rendering.
-There is currently support for Windows and Linux.

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake, but now the project is steadily inching closer to something akin to the original.

 Note that there are two versions of Arena: the floppy disk version and the CD version.
 Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is being designed for use with that.
 The user must still acquire their own copy of Arena, though.

-It's named OpenTESArena so there's less confusion with the Quake III-based [OpenArena](https://github.com/OpenArena).
+It's named OpenTESArena and is not to be confused with the Quake III-based [OpenArena](https://github.com/OpenArena).

 Check out the Projects tab to see what's currently on the to-do list.
 Open a pull request if you'd like to contribute.

-## Instructions
+## Installation

-Get the latest `data` and `options` folders [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (last updated October 26th).
+The most recent builds can be found in the [releases](https://github.com/afritz1/OpenTESArena/releases) tab.
+The engine uses `Soundfont` and `ArenaPath` in `options/options.txt` to find where the MIDI config and game files are.

 #### Installing the Arena game data (Windows, Linux + WINE):
 - [Download the Full Game](http://static.elderscrolls.com/elderscrolls.com/assets/files/tes/extras/Arena106Setup.zip) from the Bethesda website.